 What is the effective annual rate?

-The effective annual rate is the rate that actually gets paid after all of the compounding.
+The effective annual rate (also known as the APY or AER) is the rate that actually gets paid after all of the compounding.
 When compounding of interest takes place, the effective annual rate becomes higher than the nominal interest rate.
 The more times the interest is compounded within the year, the higher the effective annual rate will be.
 You can learn more about effective annual interest rates in our article here.

 What is the best way to save?

-Whether you've got a specific savings goal in mind - from a new car, perfect holiday, the home of your dreams or for your retirement, it can be tricky to work out where to put your money to maximise your savings.
+Whether you've got a specific savings goal in mind, from a new car, dream holiday, first home or just securing a comfortable retirement, it can be tricky to work out where to put your money to enhance your savings growth.
+So, let's break down some of the more common options available to you.

 Financial Independence, Retire Early (FIRE)